-These are often made in Cretan homes before Lent officially begins but when meat has already been restricted but cheese is still permitted in the diet.
+These are often made in Cretan homes, usually before Lent officially begins but when meat has already been restricted and cheese is still permitted in the diet.

 Snap.
 Snap.
 Post.
 Post.
 Lucky for us, Manoli is active on Facebook and shared the images of his wife making the pies on his Facebook newsfeed for all his friends to see, including me.